 During my first two years of early retirement I was only about 75% sure I had made the right move.
 Therefore, I continued to live frugally and stayed disciplined with my saving and investing habits.
 I invested 100% of my severance check in a couple principal protected structured notes so I wouldn’t be tempted to spend any of it.

-It’s been almost five years since I last worked for someone else.
+It’s been over eight years since I last worked for someone else.
 During this time, I’ve come to realize the fear of running out of money in retirement is completely overblown.
 We are adaptable and stronger than we know.
 If necessary, there are so many ways to make extra money.